 What is the best type of worm for trout fishing?

-There are thousands of species of worms, but as anglers typically generalize them into two categories, Dew Worms, which are long, fat and typically sold at bait stores, and the smaller, common garden worms.
+There are thousands of species of worms, but as anglers typically generalize them into two categories.
+Dew Worms (nightcrawlers), which are long, fat, and typically sold at bait stores, and the smaller, common garden worms.

 Does adding a worm to a lure catch more fish?

 What can be effective, is to trail a small plastic worm a foot or so behind a lure.
-Trout are often attracted to the flashy lure, decide not to strike, but rather than wasting energy they opportunistic grab the small worm trailing behind.
+Trout are often attracted to the flashy lure, but decide not to strike, but rather than wasting energy they opportunistically grab the small worm trailing behind.

-Best time and when to fish a worm bait?
+Best times and when to fish a worm bait?

-While trout are not fussy, there are some times worms work even better.
-These are what I consider to be the best times to fish worms.
+While trout are not fussy, there are sometimes worms work better than any other bait.
+These are the best times to fish worms.